, ,

 • ~/Library/Application Support/Steam/steamapps/common/Stardew Valley/Contents/MacOS/Mods for Steam installs.

 I’m a casual user of Macs so it was nice to learn about alias folders on desktops.
-Started the game with SMAPI installed and had no issues.

 2. Set up your C# dev tools on Mac